US STOCKS-Wall St falls on mixed economic data; Apple weighs

 While the number of Americans filing new claims for jobless benefits tumbled to a 15-year low last week, consumer spending rose less-than-expected in March as personal income stayed flat.

-Scott Brown, chief economist at Raymond James, said investors were operating in a period of high uncertainty.
+Scott Brown, chief economist at Raymond James, said investors were operating in a period of high levels of uncertainty.

 "I think its very, very healthy to see some back and forth in the equity markets.
 Economic data is still going to be a bit mixed in the near term and that can be used as a crutch for the markets."